alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 ---
 layout: post
-title: "A search engine in 80 Python lines."
+title: "A search engine in 80 lines of Python."
 description:
 tags:
 toc: false